 - 1. A watch with a second indicator is required. - 2.
-Black ballpoint pens must be carried for charting or other record keeping unless otherwise specified by the agency. - 3.
-Tablet or small laptop computer is required - 4.
-The College and clinical agency do not assume responsibility for your personal articles, i.e., purses, etc. Lock any personal items in the trunk of your car before entering the clinical agency.
+Tablet or small laptop computer is required - 3.
+Black ballpoint pens shall be carried for charting or other record keeping unless otherwise specified by the agency. - 4.
+The College and clinical agency do not assume responsibility for your personal articles, i.e., purses, etc. It is suggested that you lock any personal items in the trunk of your car before entering the clinical agency.

 When performing a new or unfamiliar skill in the clinical setting, an instructor must be present.
 In some instances, the instructor may designate an RN to supervise the procedure.
 If the procedure is to be done immediately and the instructor is unable to reach your unit in time, allow the staff to perform the procedure and you may observe.
-Students may not perform a procedure that has not been validated in the nursing skills lab setting on campus.
+Students may not perform a procedure that they have not been checked off on in a lab setting.
 Patient safety is of primary importance.